d41k4n/hems_mission_generator/README.md

 ### Starting a mission

-Starting missions is done by selecting one of the provided mission templates through the Mission-X UI:
+Starting missions is done by selecting the provided mission template through the Mission-X UI:

 1. In the X-Plane menu select `Plugins -> Mission-X vx.x.xxx.x`
 2. Click on `Templates`
-3. Select any of the "Random HEMS Mission Generator" template icons
+3. Select the "HEMS Mission Generator" template icon
 4. Read the template description carefully and make sure that
+	- you have selected the desired option for the combination of location and helicopter from the dropdown
-	- you have selected the appropriate helicopter model as indicated (use port-side hoist configuration for hover missions)
+	- you have configured your flight to use the appropriate helicopter model as indicated (use port-side hoist configuration for hover missions)
 	- you are positioned within 80m of the indicated home base coordinates (this will also be evaluated as your last waypoint or the mission won't terminate)
 5. Click on `Generate Mission from Template`
 6. Wait for the actual mission to be generated (a blue button labeled `>> Start mission <<` will appear)
-7. Read again the template description as it will contain updated information about your mission
+7. Read again the template description as it will now contain the actual mission briefing
 8. When ready, click  `>> Start mission <<`
 9. Listen for audio messages containing status information and/or instructions as the mission progresses
 10. Have fun!